-Hardwired contacts
+Hardwired Contacts

-You can connect hardwired reed switches (normally closed loop only) to HW1 I/O (if not being used for a hardwired siren) and/or HW2 in (terminal 3).
+Connect hardwired reed switches (normally closed loop only) to HW1 I/O (if not being used for a hardwired siren) and/or HW2 in (terminal 3).

 Connect only normally closed (NC) reed switches to HW1 I/O and/or HW2 in.
 Other types of hardwired detectors should not be used.